 - Have each student take and upload their own picture and alter it with hats, glasses, etc.

-- Have students print out their selfie sticker and then cut and glue it to the free download below.
+- Have students print out their selfie sticker and then cut and glue it to one of the examples below.

 - Possible suggestions: Add a sentence rule or fact you learned about when altering pictures.